 The sweet fragrance also attracts the beneficial insect and pollinators for tomatoes.
 Keep in mind that flea beetle also loves alyssum plant and this flower may self-seed in the garden so that you will expect some volunteer seedlings in the following spring.

-Because of their spreading habit without taking over the garden, sweet alyssum is an excellent plant for edging in the garden.
+Because of their spreading habit without taking over the garden, sweet alyssum is an excellent plant for edging in the garden and one of the frost-tolerant plants.

 Vegetables For Tomato Companion Plantings